 I am an economic historian working on human capital, labour markets, and the long-run origins of inequality.
-My research examines how pre-industrial institutions governing the formation and transmission of skills shaped wage inequality and economic opportunity across European cities between the late medieval and early modern periods.
+My research examines how pre-industrial institutions governing skill formation and transmission shaped wage inequality and economic opportunity across European cities between the late medieval and early modern periods.

-I am completing my PhD in Economic History at Queen’s University Belfast, where I was supervised by Prof. John Turner and Dr. Arcangelo Dimico.
-You can find my CV here or reach me at abrioschi01@qub.ac.uk.
+I completed my PhD in Economic History at Queen’s University Belfast, where I was supervised by Prof. John Turner and Dr. Arcangelo Dimico.
+You can find my CV here or reach me at alessandro.brioschi@santannapisa.it.

 Before moving to Belfast, I completed my BA and MSc at Bocconi University in Milan - where I also developed an inexplicable fondness for fifteenth-century Italian notarial records.